 From bestselling author of She’s Not There, New York Times opinion columnist, and human rights activist Jennifer Finney Boylan, Good Boy: My Life in Seven Dogs, a memoir of the transformative power of loving dogs.

-Gender and Resistance Jennifer Boylan, author, activist, and professor, examines the current moment in the struggle for equality—for LGBTQ people; for disabled people; for anyone who seems "different" in our current culture.
-The former chair of the board of GLAAD, Boylan has witnessed firsthand two decades of progress and struggle for the queer rights movement.
-With humor, compassion, and fierceness, Boylan gives her listeners understanding, inspiration, and solace.
+Gender and Resistance Author, activist, and professor, Jennifer examines the current moment in the struggle for equality—for LGBTQ people; for disabled people; for anyone who seems "different" in our current culture.
+The former chair of the board of GLAAD, Jenny has witnessed firsthand two decades of progress and struggle for the queer rights movement.
+With humor, compassion, and fierceness, she gives her listeners understanding, inspiration, and solace.

-A Twist in Your Plot: On Revision and Invention Jennifer Boylan, bestselling writer and transgender activist, has been a professional writer for 30 years.
+A Twist in Your Plot: On Revision and Invention Jennifer has been a professional writer for 30 years.
 Author of 16 books, she discusses how revision is not only a vital strategy for writers of fiction and nonfiction; it's also a method for living your best life.
-With humor, compassion, and wisdom, Boylan encourages her listeners to create and re-invent themselves so that they may become "their own best draft."
+With humor, compassion, and wisdom, she encourages her listeners to create and reinvent themselves so that they may become "their own best draft."

 Read the Daily Beast interview with Jenny.

 Read Jenny’s article on what Peanuts taught her about queer identity in The New Yorker.

 Watch Jenny talk about lessons from a life in two genders in The Atlantic.